Nakijin Castle: History

 In 1416, the Hokuzan Kingdom was destroyed by King Shō Hashi of Chuzan, and the Hokuzan Kanshu was established thereafter.
 Lords of Hokuzan governing in subordination to the royal capital at Shuri would continue to make their residence here for several centuries afterwards.
 In 1609, the Japanese Satsuma Domain invaded the Ryūkyū Kingdom.
 After fierce fighting in the Amami Islands, Satsuma forces landed on Okinawa Island at Unten harbor.
 They attacked Nakijin Castle with heavy casualties on both sides, but the Japanese prevailed and burned the castle.
-Its has remained in ruins since.
+It has remained in ruins since.

 As a tourist site, the ruins are particularly known for its view out over the East China Sea, for the impressive the castle walls, and for the overall amount of space taken up by the castle grounds.
 Nakijin is also consistently among the first places in the country to see, and celebrate, the blooming of the cherry blossoms (sakura) each year.

 On April 6, 2006, the Nakijin Castle Ruins were selected as one of Japan's 100 Most Famous Castles.